 |Aluminum Standing Seam||$6||$12||$14,412|

-When looking to replace an existing roof on a home due to structural integrity, damage, or age, metal roofing is one of the best choices for your upgrade.
-In addition to the savings on installation hours, you can install a metal roof over an existing roof, so there are no costs associated with the removal of the existing roofing materials.
+When looking to replace an existing roof on a home due to structural integrity, damage, or age, metal roofing is one of the best energy-efficient materials for your upgrade.
+In addition to the savings on installation hours, you can install a metal roof over an existing steep and gabled roof or flat roof, so there are no costs associated with the removal of the existing roofing materials.

 Cost of Metal Roofs vs. Shingles